adedamolabasit/Nautilus-Devops/learnGit-3/README.md

 [DATA + L4 HEADER + L3 HEADER]--.packet

 ## Data-links Layer:
-**Provides node-to-node connectivity and data transfer ** it defines how data is formatted for transmission over a physical medium e.g UTP cables ** Detects and (possibly) corrects physical layer errors
+* Provides node-to-node connectivity and data transfer
+* It defines how data is formatted for transmission over a physical medium e.g UTP cables
+* Detects and (possibly) corrects physical layer errors

 ## Physical Layer:
-** Defines the physical characteristics of the medium used to transfer data between device ** Digital bits are coverted intp electrical for wired connection or radio for wireless connection signal
+* Defines the physical characteristics of the medium used to transfer data between device
+* Digital bits are coverted intp electrical for wired connection or radio for wireless connection signal

+## TCP?IP Model